$0.00 0

 Even amongst junk wax era sets, the 1988 Topps baseball set is considered one of the more common and widely available.
 With millions of copies printed, even the rarest error card in this set is readily available in considerable amounts.

-This has placed a very low ceiling on the value of 1988 Topps error cards.
+This has placed a low ceiling on the value of 1988 Topps error cards.
 You won’t get any impressive return on interest investing in 1988 Topps error cards.

-However, while 1988 Topps error cards aren’t particularly valuable, they remain a popular collectible set amongst collectors.
+However, while 1988 Topps error cards aren’t valuable, they remain a popular collectible set amongst collectors.
 One reason for this is the nostalgic factor that this set embodies.

 Shop for 1988 Topps error cards on eBay